 Psychology of color - blue is a cold color (usually used in b2b industry),

 What different colors symbolize across cultures - e.g. in some cultures, white symbolizes purity and happiness, whereas in others it represents death and mourning

 Studies show that red and green are the most popular colors.
 However, do not take this color suggestion as something that’s set in stone.
 Instead, opt for A/B testing to find which color is the “action color” for your audience.

+Even the best writers experience writer’s block.
 When faced with “writer’s block”, the first thing you need to do is relax and take a break.
-Stop whatever you’re doing and go for a walk, make a cup of coffee, play with your pet, watch a funny video, sing loud, do yoga etc. In other words, do anything else that will take your mind off writing.
-Give your brain enough time to recharge and refresh.
+Stop whatever you’re doing and go for a walk, make a cup of coffee, play with your pet, watch a funny video, play an instrument, do yoga or perform any activity that does not involve writing.

-Constant distraction (e.g. Social networks are often our biggest distraction)
+Constant distraction (e.G. Social networks are often our biggest distraction)

 The sooner you find what causes your writer’s block, the easier it will be to overcome it.

-Do not forget to check what your competitors are doing (e.g. Check their business page on Facebook), read news and industry insights, follow industry influencers on social media, check trends on Google Trends etc. All of these actions will give you a great starting point for your future ideas.
+Do not forget to check what your competitors are doing (e.g. check their business page on Facebook), read news and industry insights, follow industry influencers on social media, check trends on Google Trends etc. All of these actions will give you a great starting point for your future ideas.